Document

 Quarterly update

-Update to control 1 to reference sustainable urban drainage.
 Carbon Literacy training for staff continues, therefore, increasing understanding of climate change.
 The team are looking at further targeted training to increase understanding of potential adaption to more extreme weather events.
-Parks and Countryside and Leisure and Culture are due to meet shortly to scope out an approach to dealing with waterlogged football pitches.
+Drainage Officer now appointed and sits within the Sustainability and Greenspaces team.
+This role will give advice on sustainable urban drainage in minor planning applications as well as natural flood management solutions.

 Target Risk